PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 You should create a single instance of the agent for each channel over which you need to connect.
 :::

-For example, the PX4 simulator runs the XRCE-DDS client over UDP on port 8888, so to connect to the simulator you would start the agent with the command:
+For example, the PX4 simulator runs the uXRCE-DDS client over UDP on port 8888, so to connect to the simulator you would start the agent with the command:

 ```sh
 MicroXRCEAgent udp4 -p 8888